 This expansive examination is intended to evaluate the students level of proficiency in barbering.
 Course Note: Students must be enrolled in the Barbering Technician program to take this course.
+Clock Hours 30 hours lab.

 BARB 2500 - Barbering Crossover

 This course fulfills the requirements for the course of study for current licensed cosmetologists to crossover to barbering as set forth by the Wyoming Board of Barbers.